 A Milwaukee native, Meyer was appointed Archbishop of Chicago in 1958.
 Named a cardinal the following year, Meyer served the largest Roman Catholic archdiocese in the U.S. until his death in 1965.
 Priest, teacher and spiritual leader, Cardinal Meyer is known as one of the foremost leaders of Vatican Council II.

-As the intellectual center of the University, Cardinal Meyer Library provides resources and services that advance academics.
-Conscious of the expanding world of information, the library serves as an information center to support, supplement and enrich the curriculum of each discipline.
+Conscious of the expanding world of information, the library serves as an information center providing services and resources that support, supplement and enrich the curriculum of each discipline.
 Sensitive to personal needs, the library staff serves all members of the University community.

 For online help using our databases, check out our Database Guides and Tutorials page.
 Subject specific tutorials are available via Marian Online 2.Your username is the first part of your Marian University email address -- i.e. everything before "@marianuniversity.edu."
 Your password is your Marian University email password.